CALL FOR ENTRIES DEADLINE: February 28, 2026

 Digital Viewing of our Permanent Art Collection below!

-Click to see PERMANENT ART COLLECTIONTPAF Collection, An Eagle Scout Project by Clayton Hislop, Troop 119, Alex, LA
+Click to see PERMANENT ART COLLECTIONCOMING SOON-TPAF Collection, An Eagle Scout Project by Clayton Hislop, Troop 119, Alex, LA

 Copyright © 2024 FUMCA - All Rights Reserved.